Myth: The presence or absence of morning sickness during pregnancy can predict the baby's sex.

 Fact: Most experts believe this is truly a myth.
-However, several studies have found that among women with severe morning sickness bad enough to require admission to the hospital, slightly more than half (53% to 56%) delivered girls, so perhaps there is some truth to this idea.
+However, several studies have found that among women with severe morning sickness (bad enough to require admission to the hospital) slightly more than half (53% to 56%) delivered girls.
+Perhaps there is some truth to this idea.
 Then again, even among those with the worst morning sickness, the male and female offspring were nearly 50-50 and whether this applies to milder cases is unknown.

 Myth: The following pregnancy symptoms can predict my baby's sex and amount of hair they will have:

 Bad heartburn = A lot of hair

 Craving sweets = Girl

 Fact: This myth is not true.
 There is no scientific proof that these symptoms and cravings can predict anything about your baby before it is born.